erikrose/conway/README.rst

     pip install conway
     conway.py

 You should see life explode before your eyes.
-When you're done, hit contol-C, and it'll clean up nicely after itself.
+When you're done, hit control-C, and it'll clean up nicely after itself.